maecst/SoL/README.md

 in order of relevance.
 Thus the user's end goal of finding specific related photos would be achieved.

-2. Blog Tags

-This user is browsing the website looking at blog posts.
+The user is browsing the website looking at blog posts.
 Not all of them interest the user.
 They want to filter out the ones that do not interest them while keeping the ones that do.
 Blog posts on the site will have associated tags.
 On the blog page there will be a filter of some sort that allows a user to select or deselect tags.
 This will filter the bogs to only include the selected tags, allowing for quick sorting and maintaining user interest and site flow.

-3. Contact the Photographer

-This user enjoys the work displayed on the site and wishes to get in contact with the photographer.
-Coming from any page, the user is able to click on the Contact button on the navigation bar.
-From this page they are able to send an email to the photographer or visit any of their social media pages using the external links.
-The website opens these in secondary tabs to allow the user to return to the site.
+2. Gallery View

+Actor: User

+The user enters the site looking to view the photos by the photographer.
+Starting at the home page they navigate to the Gallery page using the navigation bar.
+Then they may select sub galleries to view photos.
+Photos are loaded dynamically.

+2. Blog View

+Actor: User

+The user enters the site looking to view the blogs by the photographer.
+Starting at the home page they navigate to the Blog page using the navigation bar.
+Then they may view the blogs and add comments using facebook/twitter accounts.
+Blogs are loaded dynamically.